ankush9812/Ankush_HomePage/README.md

 ## 🙏 Acknowledgments

+- Fujitsu Research India for professional support
-- IIT Bombay for academic support
+- IIT Bombay for academic foundation
 - Research collaborators and co-authors
 - Open source community for tools and inspiration